degencodebeast/ccihs/README.md

 ## Use Cases

-CCIHS enables a wide range of cross-chain applications.
-Here are some key use cases:
-## Use Cases

 CCIHS enables unique cross-chain applications that were previously difficult or impossible to implement.
 Here are some key use cases that showcase CCIHS's capabilities:

 1. **Dynamic Cross-Chain Liquidity Routing**: